If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 If anything looks wrong or Amazon finds problems, they will reach out to you within 72 hours and let you know what needs to happen.
 Otherwise, you’ll get the email saying “Success!” and it’s off to the races.

 Hopefully after reading through this you’ll feel more confident and ready to take on the next book release.
+After reading this you are already significantly further ahead than I was when I just got started.

 0 Comments